mikekeith52/AllStatesForecast/user_guide.md

   - **call_me** : str, default "var"
     - the model's nickname -- this name carries to the self.info, self.mape, and self.forecasts dictionaries
 - See [forecast_auto_arima()](#forecast_auto_arima) documentation for an example of how to call a forecast method and access reults
+- See [Analysis 7](#analysis-7) for an example of how to run a vector error correction model (which is similar to the setup for var)

 ### forecast_vecm
 - `Forecaster.forecast_vecm(*cids,auto_resize=False,test_length=1,Xvars=None,r=1,max_lags=6,optimizer='AIC',max_externals=None,call_me='vecm')`